thegriglat/ecal-dpg-plots/README.md

 Fields of the `metadata.yaml` files are self-explanatory.

-After adding new plots just commit to the `master` branch and wait until website is been built by gitlab pipelines (about 2-5 minutes).
+After adding new plots just merge your changes to the `master` branch and wait until website is been built by gitlab pipelines (about 2-5 minutes).

 ## For developers